simatic-ax/learning-path/README.md

 ## How to get the learning path
-To retrieve the learning path, you can
+To retrieve the learning path, you can either

-### 1. Get the Learning Path
-Either clone or download the repository as an archive:
-#### Clone the directory using git with the command
+### Clone the directory using git with the command
 ```
 git clone https://github.com/simatic-ax/learning-path
 ```
 This will create a new directory in the folder you executed the git clone from.

-#### Download the repository as an archive
+### Download the repository as an archive
 Click on `Code` in the gitlab repository overview and select one of the archive formats to download the entire repository.
 You then have to uncompress the downloaded archive file with a tool like 7zip and are ready to go!

 ![Download archive](./assets/img/download_archive.png)